Christian Arroyo Player Props: Red Sox vs. Pirates

-Christian Arroyo -- 0-for-3 in his most recent game -- will be in action for the Boston Red Sox against the Pittsburgh Pirates, with Roansy Contreras on the hill, on April 4 at 7:10 PM ET.
+The Boston Red Sox and Christian Arroyo, who went 0-for-1 last time out, battle Mitch Keller and the Pittsburgh Pirates at Fenway Park, Wednesday at 1:35 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Pirates.
+In his last game he had a hitless performance (0-for-1) against the Pirates.

 Christian Arroyo Game Info & Props vs. the Pirates